 Almonds are certainly a superfood that is very tasty and so beneficial for our health.
 Learn the top 9 health benefits of Almonds and why to include them in your diet.

-Almonds are my favourite nut; most mornings I add 7 to 10 almonds to my breakfast.
-Almonds are tasty and nutritious as most people will agree.
+They are my favourite nut; most mornings I add 7 to 10 soaked overnight almonds to my breakfast.

-Protects artery walls from damage: It was found that the flavonoids in almond skins work in synergy with the vitamin E thus reducing the risk of heart disease.
+- Protects artery walls from damage: It was found that the flavonoids in almond skins work in synergy with vitamin E thus reducing the risk of heart disease.
 (Research at Tufts University)

-Build strong bones and teeth with the phosphorus in almonds.
+- Build strong bones and teeth with the phosphorus in these nuts.